vanStaen/todogether/README.md

    - Pwd
    - Avatar
    - Is linked to all the list he is owner of
-   - Has a list of category (to sort tasks)
    - Email Settings
      - Get daily/weekly/no recap
      - get notification per email
    - Display settings:
-     - Show category tag
      - Show done tasks
      - Show deleted tasks
      - Show Recurring tasks